What are Release Notes and Importance of Software product Release Notes

 - Internal – devs, QAs, release managers, support agents, executives, business team/s.

-- External – customers, vendors, affiliate partners.
+- External – customers, vendors, affiliate partners – anybody who is an end-user.

 - Technical details in release documents help keep track of metrics.
-Such as build failures, test automation results, build time, environment responsiveness etc.
+Such as build failures, test automation results, build time, environment responsiveness, etc.

-What to include in Release Notes?
+What should go in Release Notes?

 - Build & version identifiers